 Others are Sancerre, Grenache Blanc, and Prosecco.

 The aforementioned are all white wines.
-The red wines I’ll recommend are Merlot, Gamay, Cabernet Sauvignon, and Zinfandel.
+The red wines I recommend are Gamay, Malbec, Cabernet Sauvignon, and Zinfandel.
 It’s not surprising that these popular red wines are among the most loved wines in America.

 So if you’re wondering about the right wine for you, you could get started with these two.
 One is white, while the other is red.